rathishreya/medic/README.md

 A modern web application for managing patient information, real-time chat, and secure health data access.
 Built using **Next.js** with **TypeScript**, styled with **Tailwind CSS**, and structured for scalability.

+Check out the live version of the app here:
+👉 medic-delta.vercel.app

 ---

 ## 🚀 Features